The Ultimate Guide: 200+ Tableau Interview Questions and Answers to Secure a Tableau Role

-Answers below represent my own experience and thoughts, but not related to any of my employers or Tableau.com.
+Answers of tableau interview questions below represent my own experience and thoughts, but not related to any of my employers or Tableau.com.

 While I tried my level best to write accurate answers, inadvertently I would have missed or incorrectly answered a few.
 Appreciate if you can email me email@example.com so I can correct them.